 As for the TPP’s geostrategic value, the Obama administration argued that it would bolster U.S. leadership in Asia and strengthen its alliances in the region.
 In 2011, Secretary Clinton pointed to how the deal would deepen Washington’s relationship with Tokyo, the “cornerstone of peace and stability in the region.”
-She also said it would advance broader Asian integration efforts, supporting regional institutions, such as Asia-Pacific Economic Cooperation (APEC).
+She also said it would advance broader Asian integration efforts, supporting regional institutions, such as the Asia-Pacific Economic Cooperation (APEC) forum.

 The TPP would also have ensured that the United States led the way on global trade rules.
 Analysts say that U.S.-led deals generally provide for deeper economic reforms and higher labor, environmental, and health standards, which participant countries are incentivized to adopt in order to gain access to new markets, than China-led ones.
 While Trump has made confronting China’s trade-distorting policies a centerpiece of his agenda, experts including CFR’s Edward Alden say that withdrawing from the TPP reduced Washington’s leverage and made it harder to deal with Beijing’s abuses.

 What drove opposition to the TPP?

-The TPP was the target of attacks from across the U.S. political spectrum, especially during the 2016 presidential campaign, and also from some groups in other participating countries.
+The TPP was the target of attacks from across the U.S. political spectrum, especially during the 2016 presidential campaign, as well as from some groups in other participating countries.
 Trump long criticized the deal, claiming that it would push more manufacturing jobs overseas, increase the U.S. trade deficit, and fail to address currency manipulation by U.S. trade partners.